THE MEN BEHIND THE GUN

 William who?
 Morgenstern and his guns

-In the June/July 2016 issue of Collectors' Arms & Militaria, while dealing with the guns tested by the U.S. Army in the late 1860s, I mentioned that the name of the inventor William Morgenstern had been lost to history.
+In the June/July 2016 issue of Classic Arms & Militaria, while dealing with the guns tested by the U.S. Army in the late 1860s, I mentioned that the name of the inventor William Morgenstern had been lost to history.
 He had offered a breech-loader to the 1867 trials board, unsuccessfully, but it had been one of the few submissions to be denied a photographic record.

 Subsequently, I wrote an article about Morgenstern which was intended largely to demonstrate that information could be retrieved in even the most unpromising circumstances.
-However, a change of editorial policy when Collectors' Arms merged with The Armourer meant that the material was judged to be too esoteric.
-It is published here for the first time in the hope that, by doing so, a Morgenstern rifle can be found!
+However, a change of editorial policy when Classic Arms merged with The Armourer meant that the material was judged to be too esoteric.
+It is published here for the first time in the hope that, by doing so, a Morgenstern rifle can be found.

 In 2016, a search of the internet revealed only a single mention of any substance—published in 2005 in the third edition of my Rifles of the World…!
 Yet Morgenstern had been granted nine gun-related U.S. patents from 40572 of 10th November 1863 (‘Improvement in Breech-Loading Fire-Arms’, granted jointly with Edward Morwitz) to 93330 of 3rd August 1869 (‘Improvement in Breech-Loading Fire-Arms’, part-assigned to Herman Funke).